ThomasThelen/Simulation/README.md

-#Chemical
+# Chemical
 Includes simulations pertaining to chemical phenomena.
 Simulations include

 ### Chapman Reaction

 Simulates atmospheric ozone chemistry.
 It uses the ODEINT numerical library to solve the system of equations.
 Each chemical reaction is described as a differential equation.
 Because some reactions depend on the concentration of species in other reactions, the system becomes coupled.
 ODEINT solved the system and subsequent concentration profiles are obtained.

-PICTURE HERE

 ### CSTR Reaction

 This simulates a single species reaction in a CSTR.
 The concentration profile is obtained by solving a mass balance on the specie's concentration.
 This was done by using the ODEINt numerical library.
-The concentration profile was then plotted with gnuplot.

-PICTURE HERE

 ### Exothermic Water Cooled Reaction